Carnism Debunked

 2. Veganism minimises crop deaths:

-While vegans absolutely should acknowledge that their lifestyles do cause harm, the practical solution to the problem of animals dying in crop harvesting is not to consume a diet that requires around 10 times more crops (due to the crops used to raised livestock) and maximises land usage, and then on top of that support the largest act of systematic oppression and violence in the history of this planet (2 billion animals murdered every single week via the meat, dairy, egg, leather, wool, and fish industries).
+While vegans absolutely should acknowledge that their lifestyles do cause harm, the practical solution to the problem of animals dying in crop harvesting is not to consume a diet that requires around 10 times more crops (due to the crops used to raised livestock) and maximises land usage, and then on top of that support the largest act of systematic oppression and violence in the history of this planet (billions of animals murdered every single week via the meat, dairy, egg, leather, wool, and fish industries).
 There are also a lot of myths that go around that suggest vegans are actually responsible for more animal deaths than meat eaters.
 The Flaming Vegan debunks this myth excellently, using credible resources, in an article you can read here.

 3. The farms of the world are run by non-vegans: